 Robert Cook Sier

 When I first heard Leon Russell play the piano on Joe Cocker’s Mad Dogs & Englishmen album, I knew I was breaking up with Beethoven, for a while at least.
-To make matters worse, the sounds of Eric Clapton, Jeff Beck and Jimmy Page were tearing this impressionable young teenager away from the piano altogether in favour of the guitar.
+To make matters worse, the sounds of Eric Clapton, Jeff Beck and Jimmy Page were luring this impressionable young teenager away from the piano altogether in favour of the guitar.
 As a child, music had provided an emotional escape from the schoolyard challenges of being sensitive and overweight.
 While piano lessons were a more formal process, the guitar was a very private instrument and a comforting companion.
 For years I was unsure about which instrument to pursue more seriously, deciding eventually on the piano and the emerging world of music synthesis.